patrickbwarren/transam-triton/TRIMCC.md

 It's possible to compile code with `trimcc` and pipe it into the disassembler, for example with the core code in `fastvdu.tri`:
 ```
-./trimcc fastvdu.tri -p | ./disasm8080.py -
+./trimcc fastvdu.tri -p | ./disasm8080.py
 ```
 This is particularly simple because there is no tape header to avoid.
 User ROMs can likewise be disassembled.

-Equally, as hinted at above, it's possible to disassemble code with the disassembler, with the `-n` option, and pass it to `trimcc`, for example
+Equally, it's possible to disassemble code with the disassembler, with the `-n` option, and pipe it into `trimcc`, for example
 ```
-./disasm8080.py -b -n -a 0x400 FASTVDU_ROM > code.tri
-./trimcc -v -s code.tri
+./disasm8080.py -n -a 0x400 FASTVDU_ROM | ./trimcc -v -s
 ```

 ### TriMCC minilanguage